dreamboat851/WaveCryptor-cli/README.md

 - encryption_key.key
 - frequency_key_encrypted.json

-Provide the above files are at the same directory as the decode.py file, you can regenerate the original message by
+Provided that the above files are at the same directory as the decode.py file, you can regenerate the original message by

 python decode.py